codingbychanche/Read-ATR/0_bin/x86/Mac/atdir_man.md

       No issues

       F#!
-      file number error=> File number does not match the files order in directory or not all file numbers from the data sectors match each other.
+      File number error=> File number does not match the files order in directory or not all file numbers from the data sectors match each other.

       Size!